 We believe in a hands-on approach to learning, especially with regard to Science.
 Science lessons take place in our Science Laboratory or outdoors in our wildlife area: Highfield Haven.
 The children study: rocks and soil; plants and flowers; health and nutrition; forces and magnets; lights and shadows and our moving and growing bodies.

 French lessons are taught by a native French speaker and focus primarily in Year Three on speaking skills.
 The children soon pick up their teacher’s accent and sound very impressive indeed!
-They learn how to present themselves and how to greet others; the alphabet and numbers up to 50; where they live and the names of other countries; their family members and (very importantly!) how to comment upon the weather.
+They learn how to present themselves and how to greet others and the topics learnt revolve around them: parts of the body, birthdays and clothes which are also linked to weather phrases.

 As an essential part of the curriculum, PHSE is covered through circle time sessions which allow the children to ask and answer any questions and discuss any problems the children may be struggling to deal with in the appropriate way.
 The children also have a dedicated lesson each week.
 There are 3 core themes to the curriculum which cover a variety of topics within them.
 These are: